 See the Steps to take 10 Years Before Retirement

 11. Pretend to Be a Student for as Long as Possible

-The 15 money habits to learn in your 20s should come at your young age.
+The 15 money habits of learning in your 20s should come at a young age.
 Hence, you’re at a peculiar age when living like a broke student is socially acceptable.
 Maintain this broke student lifestyle even after you earn your first job and a few promotions as a favor to yourself.